 Legionnaires Cost Estimation Calculator

-What is the cost of Legionnaires Disease?
-What is the cost of a Legionella outbreak?
+What is the financial impact of Legionnaires Disease on a facility in the U.S.?
+What is the cost of a Legionella outbreak for the facility owner?

-First, it’s important to realize that the costs of Legionnaires Disease in terms of human health and life are enormous.
-This should never be overlooked.
+Certainly, the human costs of Legionnaires Disease in terms of health and life are enormous.

 The monetary costs of Legionella and Legionnaires depend on several variables.
 The biggest cost factor is whether or not the hospital or facility has a defensible water management program in place.
-This can reduce legal liability by 90% as well as keep your facility visitors safe.
-An active water management program shows the facility was making a reasonable effort to keep clients and staff safe in regards to domestic and utility water.
+A water management program can reduce legal liability by 90%, and more important, keep your facility visitors safe.
+An active water management plan demonstrates that the facility was making a reasonable effort to keep clients and staff safe in regard to domestic and utility water.

 Legionella Control Water Systems can be designed specifically for your hospital or facility, including consulting on water management plans and other chemical and non-chemical options for keeping Legionella at bay, and preventing a Legionnaires outbreak.
-Please email or call us at 888-56-WATER (569-2837) program to keep your staff, customers, and patients safe.
+Please email or call us at 888-416-8626 to keep your staff, customers, and patients safe.

 * Peak Continuous GPM is not instantaneous peak flow rate.
 It represents a continuous high flow rate at peak times of the day (e.g. for 30 minutes or more).

 ** Instantaneous peak flow rate is the maximum GPM for a short time (e.g. 1-5 minute period).